Extend Your Fitness

 Can I Bring My Pet?

-There are a few formalities that we have to go through together.
-Before your first session, therefore, please let us know that you will be accompanied by your dog.
+Where a participant needs a guide dog or assistance dog to assist them on a session, it will, of course, be made very welcome.
+However, there are a few formalities that we have to go through together.
+Before your first session, therefore, please let us know that you will be accompanied by your assistance dog.

-If you are a participant who is likely to be affected by the presence of a dog (e.g. if you are sensitive to dog allergens), please discuss with us what steps we can take to reduce this risk.
+If you are a participant who is likely to be affected by the presence of an assistance dog (e.g. if you are a sensitive to dog allergens), please discuss with us what steps we can take to reduce this risk.